 Do you use desk or ceiling fans?

-Desk or ceiling fans should not be used in poorly ventilated areas.
+You should not use desk or ceiling fans in poorly ventilated areas.

 Does your workplace use local exhaust ventilation?

-Your business may use local exhaust ventilation (LEV) to control risks from other workplace hazards such as dust or welding fumes.
-If these discharge the air outside, they will increase ventilation in the area.
+You may use local exhaust ventilation (LEV) to control risks from other workplace hazards such as dust or welding fumes.
+If an LEV system discharges the air outside, it will improve ventilation in the area.

 Is there a complex ventilation system?

 Workplaces that may have complex ventilation systems include:

 - buildings with multiple floors and rooms using different ventilation systems

 - systems designed for product manufacturing as these can include additional recirculation

 If your workplace has a complex ventilation system, there is guidance from the Chartered Institution of Building Services Engineers (CIBSE).

 You may need a ventilation engineer to provide expert advice on the best system for your workplace.